ionovanton/cs/language/go/go_manual/README.md

 	About 25% of CPU is allocated for goroutine that run mark phase

 - Enable write barrier.
-- Run main programm – Start the world.
+- Run main program – Start the world.
 - Scan global variables and goroutines stacks.
 Goroutine is paused if its stack is being scanned.
 - Run tricolor algorithm.